QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 <img width="400" src="images/ESP_PCB.png">

 #### Pi PCB
-These components are solderd on bottom side of board
+These components are solderd on the bottom side of board
 * Resistor and diode (Check polirity of diode)
 * Pi GPIO Header (keep legs long)
 * 14 x 1 FFC connector
+* You can now cover the resistor and diode conponets with Kapton or electical tape

 <img width="400" src="images/Bottom_Pi_PCB.png">

-These components are solderd on top side of board
+These components are solderd on the top side of board
 * 4 x 1 Wind header
 * 4 x 1 Recveier header
 * 6 x 1 Power header